-If you are exporting your hazardous waste to Mexico with Temarry Recycling, you do not have to fill out the Biennial Report for waste being manifested to Temarry.
+If you are Transporting Hazardous Waste To Mexico with Temarry Recycling, you do not have to fill out the Biennial Report for waste being manifested to Temarry.

 Once hazardous waste is exported from the United States, it is no longer under the jurisdiction of the California Department of Toxic Services Control (DTSC).
 It comes under federal regulation through the Environmental Protection Agency (EPA).

 Because of this change in jurisdiction, and the requirements associated with the hazardous waste export process, hazardous waste generators can find relief from some of the regulatory reporting requirements of the DTSC.